 In this guide, we’ll explore the key differences between traditional and headless commerce, what benefits you can expect from headless solutions and how our own merchants are reaping the rewards of headless commerce.

 Flexibility is the impetus behind a move to new ecommerce models.

-Because the customer-side of the site is decoupled from the technical-side, the headless model is able to offer businesses an unparalleled level of flexibility, which is vital in today's market.
+Because the customer side of the site is decoupled from the technical side, the headless model is able to offer businesses an unparalleled level of flexibility, which is vital in today's market.
 This flexibility allows brands to create a unique customer experience on the frontend.

 At BigCommerce, the core components of our SaaS platform are open to extension and connection to any other environment to increase efficiencies and reduce bottlenecks.

-From highly customized react.js or angular sites to a CMS, it's possible to integrate even the most complex commerce requirements with beautiful work.
+From highly customized React.js or angular sites to a CMS, it's possible to integrate even the most complex commerce requirements with beautiful work.
 Brands don't have to compromise content to combine it with agile, flexible ecommerce.

 Commerce-led or commerce-first models use APIs for data orchestration and give relative control to IT teams for infrastructure connectivity.
 On a SaaS platform, the number of API calls available is important to making sure this functions properly.

 Open SaaS is a SaaS platform architecture choice which includes the following: